-If you’re looking for dairy-free lunches ideas, then you’ve found the right place!
-I’ve recreated kid-favorite recipes like homemade baked chicken nuggets and wraps to be 100% dairy-free and meals your kids will look forward to eating!
+If you’re looking for dairy-free lunch ideas, then you’ve found the right place!
+I’ve recreated kid-favorite recipes into dairy-free meals your kids will look forward to eating!

-If kids aren’t picky enough as it is, when you add a dairy allergy to the mix coming up with meal ideas can be exhausting.
-While we will be sticking to lunch ideas for this post I have more dairy-free recipes that you can try out here.
+If kids aren’t picky enough as it is, add a dairy allergy to the mix and coming up with meal ideas can be exhausting.
+I have a ton of dairy-free recipes but to keep it simple, in this post we will stick to lunch ideas.

 Dairy-Free Lunches for Kids